Electronic Payment System for Custom Back Office Accounting Software

 The online subscription payment system performs two major functions.

 - The system converts credit card payments (Visa, MasterCard, etc.) to the inner currency of the system which can be further used to prolong user's subscriptions of online-services.

 - Generates unique scratch card numbers.
 The scratch cards with the generated numbers will be physically issued and delivered to their owners.
 Later users can put money on their inner account using the generated scratch card number.

 Java Servlet/JSP, XSL/XSLT, Oracle 9i, PL/SQL, XML, JMS, MVC frameworks Apache Struts, Microsoft GreatPlains, Crystal Reports

 Scratch card processing mechanism

-The processing of scratch cards requires approval of the system owner.
-After the processing has been approved, system administrator gets an activation code and a serial number.
+The processing of scratch cards requires the approval of the system owner.
+After the processing has been approved, the system administrator gets an activation code and a serial number.
 For security issues both codes are configurable.
 Serial numbers are used in cases dealing with troubleshooting and customer care, activation codes — with billing issues and internal accounting.

 The modular architecture designed by Azoft allows hassle-free upgrade and further integration with third-party services like online services and online payment systems.
 The system supports multi-currency accounting.
 Being a global service, it offers intuitive multilingual interface.
 Another function is storing country-specific information like address format, etc.